There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 You meet awesome people

 You meet awesome people from all over the world.
-I’ve met people from Florida, California, Maryland, and countless other states.
+I’ve met people from Florida, California, Maryland, Texas, Louisiana, and countless other states.
 And that’s just states.
 Can’t forget Russia, Peru, Ukraine, Taiwan, Bulgaria, Turkey, and Romania.
 Some I’ve gotten to know more than others because I work closer with them, but some I met in Wyoming and will see back in Utah or Arizona over the summer.
 Some from abroad have come back again this summer, too.
 It’s fun meeting people from all over the world.

 You see awesome stuff